RenierDuminy/UltimateFrisbee-scoring-app/README.md

 ## 7) Theming & Configuration

-* Replace the logo/icon assets and adjust CSS variables in `styles.css` to match your organization’s brand.
+* Replace the logo/icon assets and adjust CSS variables in `styles.css` to match your organization's brand.
 * Rosters can be captured via free-text, or you may extend the app to pull JSON/CSV/Sheets rosters.
 * Time limits, default durations, and event types are configurable in `scripts.js`.